All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-With the uh story that Patrick Fitzgerald, the special prosecutor, in his opening argument has really come down hard on Cheney, that Cheney was responsible for the leak to Libby and told Libby to destroy a piece of paper or some such thing.
+PMSNBC all over the place the last half hour with the story that Patrick Fitzgerald, the special prosecutor, in his opening argument, has really come down hard on Cheney, that Cheney was responsible for the leak to Libby and told Libby to destroy a piece of paper or some such thing.

 If Cheney did this leak, we all thought it was Armitage.

-You know, why at least why isn't he at least an unindicted co-conspirator?
+Why isn't he at least an unindicted co-conspirator?

 Anyway, greetings, my friends, and welcome.

-Um we have lots of stuff to do on the program today.
+We have lots of stuff to do on the program today.

 Present State of the Union is tonight.

-We get audio sound bites about that.
+We get audio soundbites about that.

-Uh we will go through that.
+We will go through that.

 Why don't you send the entire army?